Canada Invests $325 Million in the Fish and Seafood Sector

-The Honourable Dominic LeBlanc, Minister of Fisheries, Oceans and the Canadian Coast Guard, today announced the establishment of the Atlantic Fisheries Fund to drive innovation in Canada's fish and seafood sector.
+The Honourable Judy Foote, Minister of Public Services and Procurement Canada, was in St. John's today on behalf of the Honourable Dominic LeBlanc, Minister of Fisheries, Oceans and the Canadian Coast Guard to announce the establishment of the Atlantic Fisheries Fund to drive innovation in Canada's fish and seafood sector.
 Innovation in this sector, which is integral to the region's economy, means more jobs for fishers in hundreds of small coastal and Indigenous communities across the Atlantic Provinces.

 This new investment under the Atlantic Growth Strategy will help strengthen the Atlantic economy and increase job opportunities for Atlantic Canadians.
 Funding for this new initiative is in addition to existing federally funded programs.
 The Government of Canada and the Atlantic Provinces will collaboratively develop parameters of the Atlantic Fisheries Fund.
 Engagement with Indigenous communities and stakeholders will contribute to shaping the program, developing partnerships and priority areas for investments in Canada.
 Further details on the Atlantic Fisheries Fund will be provided in the coming months.